metauni/metauni.github.io/slt/align.md

 - Large scale investment in experiments and ecosystems of devices and interpretability stacks

 Note: Universality here does *not* mean that all training runs will learn the same representations.
 The term is used in the physical sense: the representations and algorithms that compute with them are in some sense scale invariant (where scale here means something like how closely you are zoomed in on a level set of the loss function).

+For an outline of how mechanistic interpretability impacts alignment, see [here](https://www.lesswrong.com/posts/Jgs7LQwmvErxR9BCC/current-themes-in-mechanistic-interpretability-research).

 * *Authors:* Dan Murfet, you?
 * *Last update:* 18/2/2023